 The first step in estimating your case’s value is the amount of economic losses you have suffered.
 Economic damages compensate a victim for the direct financial costs of the accident, including hospital stays, emergency care, physical therapy, medications, follow-up care, and property damage to a vehicle.
 In addition to recouping the full amount of medical expenses, victims are owed full payment for the wages they lost while they were injured.
 If victims are no longer able to continue working at their current job, they may be owed an amount for their reduced earning capacity.

-How much you have suffered due to the crash.
+How much you have suffered due to the car accident.

 Pain and suffering damages are awarded by a jury and are not subject to the same limits as economic damages.
 If the accident caused you prolonged trauma, lost quality of life, or permanent limitations or disfigurement, you may be entitled to this additional compensation.